 Grinding your own whole spices makes a world of difference when it comes to cooking ethnic foods.
 This meat masala recipe is perfect for beef recipes.
-You can also use it with chicken, pork, lamb and goat.
+You can also use it with chicken, pork, lamb, and goat.
 “Meat masala” is also sometimes called “garam masala.”
-You should know that there is a HUGE difference between North Indian and South Indian garam masalas and when you see a recipe, the authors typically don’t clarify WHICH region their recipe is from, so if you don’t know… well, you’re probably not using the right spices.
+You should know that there is a HUGE difference between North Indian and South Indian garam masala.
+When you see a recipe, the authors typically don’t clarify WHICH region their recipe is from, so if you don’t know… well, you’re probably not using the right spices.

-South Indian meat masala or garam masala is made up of cardamom, cloves, cinnamon, fennel, etc. North Indian garam masala includes cumin, coriander, bay leaf, etc. The flavors are very different and it’s important to use the right blend of spices for each dish.
-If I’m making a Kerala curry and I use North Indian spices – it just won’t taste the way it should.
+South Indian meat masala or garam masala comprises cardamom, cloves, cinnamon, fennel, etc. North Indian garam masala includes cumin, coriander, bay leaf, etc. The flavors are very different, and it’s important to use the right blend of spices for each dish.
+If I’m making a Kerala curry and use North Indian spices – it just won’t taste the way it should.

-The recipe below is a Kerala meat masala.
-Now, this spice mix can vary from home to home, but this is the recipe that I use whenever I cook beef.
-It’s much easier to reach for this jar vs. several individual jars so I definitely recommend that you make this masala if you plan on continuing with South Indian cooking.
+The recipe below is a Kerala meat masala – the spice mix can vary from home to home.
+I always keep a jar of this in my spice cabinet as it’s much easier to reach for this jar vs. several individual jars.
+I definitely recommend that you make this masala if you plan on continuing with South Indian cooking.

 - Sweet and Spicy Pork Chops